orlofv/Cyber-Threat-Intelligence/README.md

 # Project Description
-A collection of Cyber Threat Intelligence resources.
+An extensive collection of Cyber Threat Intelligence resources.
+Articles, Tools, Standards, Definitions & more.
 It's a work in progress, expect regular updates!

 ## Table of Contents
 - [1.
 Blog posts & Articles](#1-blog-posts--articles)